apache/kyuubi/docs/appendix/terminology.md

 #### Apache Curator

 > Apache Curator is a Java/JVM client library for Apache ZooKeeper, a distributed coordination service.
-It includes a highlevel API framework and utilities to make using Apache ZooKeeper much easier and more reliable.
+It includes a high-level API framework and utilities to make using Apache ZooKeeper much easier and more reliable.
 It also includes recipes for common use cases and extensions such as service discovery and a Java 8 asynchronous DSL.

 <p align=right>
 <em>